Reduced time-to-engage on conference calls from more than 30 minutes to less than 2

-NBN is the National Broadband Network enterprise established by the Australian federal government in 2009 to upgrade and deliver broadband throughout the country.
-The company is fulfilling its promise to upgrade the current legacy copper network with best-fit broadband technology to all 23 million Australians.
+National Broadband Network (NBN) is the enterprise established by the Australian federal government in 2009 to upgrade and deliver broadband throughout the country.
+The company is fulfilling its promise to upgrade the current legacy copper network with the best fit broadband technology to all 23 million Australians.

-But with xMatters, NBN has significantly reduced the time to find the right people during a major incident and pulling them into the process faster to start working on the issue.
-They can also keep the business and key stakeholders updated in near real time, for a collaborative focus on corrective actions.
-The net results are faster incident response times, shorter mean times to recover, and a reduced impact to the business, all through targeted intelligent communications.
+But with xMatters, NBN has significantly reduced the time to find the right people during a major incident by pulling them into the process faster to start working on the issue.
+They can also keep the business and key stakeholders updated in near real-time, for a collaborative focus on corrective actions.
+The net results are faster incident response times, shorter mean times to recover, and a reduced impact on the business—all through targeted intelligent communications.

-NBN was relying on spreadsheets and other disparate systems for managing on-call schedules, escalations, and manual call trees.
-This manual call-out process for incidents took 25 minutes or more before assigning ownership of an incident to a resolver.
+NBN has been relying on spreadsheets and other disparate systems for managing on-call schedules, escalations, and manual call trees.
+This tedious call-out process for incidents took 25 minutes or more before assigning ownership of an incident to a resolver.
 They also had no way to track, audit, or log who was contacted or whether there were any responses.

 A major incident often required a conference bridge.
 In a war room style approach, the NBN Major Incident Management team manually corralled the right teams to work the issue, frequently sending out bridge numbers via SMS and email, requesting participants to join the bridge.